dsi-clinic/the-clinic/admin/schedule.md

 - Set up badge access for the clinic rooms by sending a list of registered student names, emails, and ChicagoID numbers to DSI operations.
 - Create when2meet links and put them in the project Slack channels
 - Notify the groups that will need to complete step 6 of the computer setup (SSH/Cluster)
-- After org reports have been submitted, setup Canvas using these [instructions](https://github.com/dsi-clinic/clinic-automation)
+- After org reports have been submitted, set up Canvas using these [instructions](https://github.com/dsi-clinic/clinic-automation)

 Monday student Slack message:
 ```
 @here Welcome to the Clinic.
 A few quick notes: